State profile · DE · CMS + NAIC

 The verdict

-Marketplace insurers in Delaware deny 15.5% of claims — below the 21% national average, the 24th-highest of 31 states, and drivers pay an average $1462 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in Delaware deny 20.4% of claims - near the 20% national average, the 14th-highest of 30 states, and drivers pay an average $1462 a year for auto cover, more than the $1191 national average (the 9th-most-expensive of 51 states).

 avg claims denied